Controlled Release Technology: Delivery Systems for Pharmaceuticals and Other Agents

 Diffusion of drugs through rubbery and glassy states; mathematical considerations and their use in effectively designing polymer-drug formulations.

-New methods for producing liposomes, strategies for using liposomes to target drugs to specific cells or organs, clinical trials with liposomes.
+New methods for producing liposomes, strategies for using liposomes to target drugs to specific cells or organs, and clinical trials with liposomes.

 Methods of microencapsulation including coacervation, phase separation, polymerization, spray-drying, electrostatic methods, and air suspension approaches.